One of the greatest values of mentors is the ability to see ahead what others cannot see and to help them navigate a course to their destination.

 Clara Chaouat defined mentoring as “a learning relationship between an experienced person and someone who wants to grow”.
 With coding, it is typically a relationship between a senior developer and someone who has less experience.
 Having a dev mentor holds numerous advantages.

-The learning curve of settling into a developer role can be a steep one, and overcoming the obstacles you face can prove to be a time-consuming exercise.
+The learning curve of settling into a software developer role can be a steep one, and overcoming the obstacles you face can prove to be a time-consuming exercise.
 It then becomes very convenient for you to have a dev mentor that has already navigated through these obstacles and has found fitting solutions.
 Your dev mentor can guide you through the world of developing and provide direction when you feel overwhelmed.

 A mentor can provide great guidance when it comes to professional growth.
 They can guide you towards the best resources, give great career advice, and also provide valuable feedback on your work.